Shaaali/identity-apps/docs/sdks/react.md

 Once the user is logged in with Asgardeo, the application can get the ID token issued by Asgardeo.

-SDK provides the capability to decode the token from you can provide the claims.
+SDK provides the capability to decode the token, and you can obtain claims from the decoded ID token.

-Copy `obtainDecodedIDtoken` and call it from a button click.
+Copy `obtainDecodedIDtoken` and call it from a button click as shown below.

 ```
 import { useAuthContext } from "@asgardeo/auth-react";